stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

-I mean, if the, if the Board has--
+I mean, if the-- if the Board has--

-#### SIGMUND[crosstalk]
+#### SIGMUND

-In the night?
+_(crosstalk)_ In the night?

 #### HARTRO

-_[crosstalk]_ If the Board has--
+_(crosstalk)_ If the Board has--

 #### SIGMUND

 In the night while they're sleeping?
 When their back is turned or eyes are closed?
-Let's say it's your oldest friend. __[gun makes adjustments]__ And you were called to a secret tribunal and were told they had to be removed and terminated and we handed you the gun and said, "do it now."
+Let's say it's your oldest friend. __[gun makes adjustments]__ And-- and you were called to a-- a secret tribunal and-- and were told they had to be removed and terminated and we handed you the gun and said, "do it now".
 Would you immediately walk to that person's pod, quietly open the door, creep up, pull back the covers, and take them out?

 ##### [gun makes adjustments]

 #### HARTRO

 And this is-- this is an execution order by the Board?
-This is... __[gun makes adjustments]__ Well, Sigmund, it's funny that you are asking me this because we know the answer, don't we?
+This is... __[gun makes adjustments]__ Well, Sigmund, it's funny that you are asking me this because... we know the answer, don't we?
 Of course we do.

 #### SIGMUND